syncfusion-content/install-docs/Common/Essential-Studio/Overview.md

 # Syncfusion Essential Studio Installer Overview

-Welcome to the Syncfusion Essential Studio product documentation.
-The following content is to help you get started with Essential Studio.
+Welcome to the Syncfusion Essential Studio product’s user guide documentation.
+This will help you to get started with Essential Studio.

 ![Essential Studio UG](Terminology_images/Essential-Studio_img1.png)